sormy/jspm-hot-skeleton/README.md

 - All CSS assets should be in `dist`.
 - Production index.html should be in `dist`.
 - Minified application bundle `app.js` should be in `dist`.
+- Source maps should be on the side in `app.js.map`

+Run `npm run serve:dev` to check how development build will work:

+- You should see Font Awesome icon, Open Sans and red Bootstrap button.
+- All CSS assets should be in `dist`.
+- Production index.html should be in `dist`.
+- Non minified application bundle `app.js` should be in `dist`.
+- Source maps should be on the side in `app.js.map`

 ## TODO ##

-- currently it depends from `github:sormy/plugin-sass@master` package but it should be fixed once PR will be merged in upstread `plugin-sass`
+- currently it depends from `github:sormy/plugin-sass@master` package but it should be fixed once PR will be merged in upstream `plugin-sass`
 - plugin-scss
   - source maps
   - cdn